allan7yin/allan7yin/README.md

 My name is Allan Yin and I'm a computer science student from the University of Waterloo, in Canada.
 Here's some info about me!

 ⚡ Work experience:
-* Software Engineer intern at RBCx - Full-stack development working on internal applications for RBC, focused on centralizing many company resources [Toronto.
+* Software Engineer intern at RBC - Full-stack development working on internal applications for RBC, focused on centralizing many company resources [Toronto.
 Fall 2022]
+* Software Engineer intern at Bank of America (current)

 🌱 Interests:
 * Learning new things!